coronensis/dwarf/README.md

 So...
 If you can't do it in C, do it in assembly language.
 If you can't do it in assembly language, do it in VHDL.
-If you can't do it in VHDL it isn't worth doing.
-(Paraphrased)
+If you can't do it in VHDL do it with a soldering station.
+If you can't do it with a soldering station it isn't worth doing.

 ## General Characteristics